High-Order Spline Upwind for Space-Time Isogeometric Analysis: Numerical Results

 \section{Numerical Results}

-All the numerical tests are performed under Matlab R2022a and GeoPDEs \cite{Vazquez2016}.
-In all tests, we consider splines of the same polynomial degree in all parametric directions for space and time, i.e. we set $p_1=\dots=p_d=p_t:=p$ and maximum continuity $C^{p-1}$.
-Non-linearities are solved by fixed point iterations.
+In the following, all numerical tests are conducted using Matlab R2023a and the GeoPDEs toolbox \cite{Vazquez2016}.
+Just for the sake of simplicity, in all our tests we consider splines of the same polynomial degree in all parametric directions for space and time.
+Specifically, we set $p_1=\dots=p_d=p_t:=p$.
+Additionally, although the proposed methods are designed for maximum regularity only with respect to time, we choose to use splines of global maximum continuity $C^{p-1}$ also with respect to space.
+Numerical tests with different degrees and regularities (in space) indeed yield results entirely analogous to those reported below.

+Nonlinearities in the equations are addressed through fixed point iterations, and the resulting linear systems are solved using the direct solver provided by Matlab.

+We would like to emphasize that the main focus of this work is not on computational costs, and as such, we do not discuss or analyze the efficiency associated with the proposed method.